 How to Make White Chocolate Truffles

 Step 1: Heat the heavy cream in a large microwave-safe bowl for 1 minute.
+Add the chopped white chocolate to the warmed cream and stir.
+Heat for 30 seconds and stir until smooth.

-Step 4: Add the butter and stir until smooth and combined.
+Step 2: Add the butter and stir until smooth and combined.
 If needed, heat for 30 seconds in the microwave and then stir in the vanilla.

-Step 5: Cover the mixture with plastic wrap and refrigerate the bowl for about 3 hours, or until firm.
+Step 3: Cover the mixture with plastic wrap and refrigerate the bowl for about 3 hours, or until firm.

 How to Dip Truffles in Chocolate

-I have tried many ingredients, methods, and forms of dipping truffles and this is the best way to dip them in my experience!
+I have tried many ingredients, methods, and forms of dipping truffles, and this is the best way to dip them in my experience!

-Step 1: Add the white chocolate melting wafers to a large bowl and heat according to package directions (about 30 seconds, stop to stir, 30 seconds more, or until melted).
+Step 1:ย Add theย white chocolate melting wafersย to a large bowl and heat according to package directions (about 30 seconds, stop to stir, 30 seconds more, or until melted).

 Step 3: Optionally, but recommended, add the sprinkles or jimmies while still wet.